25 Adorable Christmas Mason Jar Crafts You Can Make Today

 Mason Jar Gift with Chalkboard Label

 Dress up a food gift layered into a Mason jar with a few simple embellishments, including a chalkboard label.
 We'll show you how to make this Mason jar Christmas gift idea.

 Winter Kit in a Jar

 After the holidays, there's still a whole lotta winter left.
 Help your friends carry on with a "winter survival kit" packaged cutely in a Mason jar.
 Fill the jar with small items like lotion, tissues, lip balm, and a handful of chocolates.
-Dress up the jar with with ribbon, a die-cut snowflake, and a label, and add a paper circle to the lid.
+Dress up the jar with with ribbon, a die-cut snowflake, and add a paper circle to the lid.

 Glass Jar Snow Globes

 For a nontraditional take on snow globes, craft a set of holiday snow scenes using jars.
 Sprinkle faux snow in the bottom of the jar, and add trinkets and small toys.
-Top with ribbons, lace, or sprigs of holly, and display on your mantel or as a centerpiece for all to enjoy.
+Top with ribbons, lace, or sprigs of holly, and display on your mantel or as a Mason jar Christmas centerpiece for all to enjoy.